 Markov had a son, also named Andrei Andreyevich, who was also an outstanding mathematician of great breadth.
 Among the son's achievements was Markov's Theorem, which helps relate the theories of braids and knots to each other.

 Giuseppe Peano (1858-1932) Italy

 Giuseppe Peano is one of the most under-appreciated of all great mathematicians.
 He started his career by proving a fundamental theorem in differential equations, developed practical solution methods for such equations, discovered a continuous space-filling curve (then thought impossible), and laid the foundations of abstract operator theory.
+He was the champion of counter-examples, and the master of rigor, finding loopholes or counterexamples to several important theorems by famous mathematicians including even great rigorists like Weierstrass.
 He also produced the best calculus textbook of his time, was first to produce a correct (non-paradoxical) definition of surface area, proved an important theorem about Dirichlet functions, did important work in topology, and much more.
+Taylor's Theorem is one of the oldest and most productive theorems of analysis, but Peano provided a more useful formulation.
 Much of his work was unappreciated and left for others to rediscover: he anticipated many of Borel's and Lebesgue's results in measure theory, and several concepts and theorems of analysis.
-He was the champion of counter-examples, and found flaws in published proofs of several important theorems.

 Most of the preceding work was done when Peano was quite young.
 Later he focused on mathematical foundations, and this is the work for which he is most famous.
 He developed rigorous definitions and axioms for set theory, as well as most of the notation of modern set theory.
 He was first to define arithmetic (and then the rest of mathematics) in terms of set theory.
 Peano was first to note that some proofs required an Axiom of Choice (although it was Ernst Zermelo who explicitly formulated that Axiom a few years later).